imanlotfimahyari/State-Sharing-p4-python/pubsub/pubsub_register/README.md

 ## Start the environment with the desired topology and run the sample solution

-The REPLICA controller should be started in the H
-The directory with this README also contains a skeleton P4 program, `basic.p4`, which initially drops all packets.
-Your job will be to extend this skeleton program to properly forward IPv4 packets.

 Start by bringing up our structure in the Mininet to test its behavior.

 1. Open a terminal and go to the address